purelb/purelb/README.md

 ## Quick Start

-The easiest way to get started is with a "local" configuration.
-PureLB manages a pool of IP addresses and configures the Linux OS to advertise them.
+PureLB manages Service Group containing pools of IP addresses and their associated network configuration.
+It configures the Linux OS to advertise them.
+The easiest way to get started is to create a Service Group that uses the same IPNET as the host interface, PureLB will add the allocated addresses to the same network interface.
 Installation takes only a few steps:

 1. Create the PureLB namespace<br/>
 `kubectl apply -f deployments/namespace.yaml`